allanong5/fhe-project/README.md

 To build a basic encrypted voting system using homomorphic encryption techniques that allows users to cast votes privately and securely.

 ## Getting Started
-This repository is a placeholder for learning and contributing to Zama's FHE ecosystem..
+This repository is a placeholder for learning and contributing to Zama's FHE ecosystem.